Easonliuliang/Payload.cool/Readme.md

 ### 1.1 Background

-**JSON.cool** is an online JSON Formatter & Validator designed for developers who need a **fast, private, and zero‑friction** way to debug JSON data.
+**Payload.cool** is an online JSON Formatter & Validator designed for developers who need a **fast, private, and zero‑friction** way to debug JSON data.

 By the end of 2025, JSON remains the de‑facto standard for: